The Guide to Museums Free-for-All in Los Angeles

 The Broad (221 S. Grand Ave, Los Angeles 90012) is a spectacular contemporary art museum built by philanthropists Eli and Edythe Broad.
 The museum is home to 2,000 works of art in the Broad collection, which is among the most prominent holdings of postwar and contemporary art in the world.

-Two of Yayoi Kusama’s famed Infinity Mirror Rooms are in the Broad collection.
-Infinity Mirrored Room—The Souls of Millions of Light Years Away (2013) is now open with reservations required in advance.
-Longing for Eternity (2017) is on view on the third floor and doesn't require reservations.
+Two of Yayoi Kusama’s famed Infinity Mirror Rooms are in the Broad collection: Infinity Mirrored Room—The Souls of Millions of Light Years Away (2013) requires advance reservations; Longing for Eternity (2017) is on view on the third floor and doesn't require reservations.

 Advance reservations for the Free-for-All are encouraged.